Clove: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions with Clove

 The risk of bleeding may be increased by interactions between clove, eugenol, and anticoagulant/antiplatelet medications.
 They can also interact with drugs that the liver metabolizes, changing the way the drug behaves.
-Therefore, before beginning a clove supplementation regimen, if you are taking such medications, you should speak with your healthcare provider first.
+Therefore, before beginning a clove supplementation regimen, if you are such medications, you should speak with your healthcare provider first.

 Responsible Use of Clove